zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 If utilization metrics are not available for a long time, we will fall back to the best fit bin pack based on allocations.
 There is no user action needed for this.

+To achieve X% utilization, it is recommended to set the value as X - 10 in practice.
+Refer to BestFitBinPack Score Plugin below for more details.

 ## Design Details

 Our design consists of the following components as outlined in the diagram and described below.
 We propose two plugins namely "BestFitBinPack" and "SafeBalancing".
 Both of them use metrics from load watcher for scoring nodes with different algorithms.